 Lighting for Commercial and Industrial Buildings

 Lighting accounts for more than 40 percent of the savings potential in the commercial sector.
-Because lighting is the largest and most accessible commercial sector efficiency opportunity, Lewis County PUD, through this BPA program, continues to expand the number of efficiency measures available to our customers.
+Because lighting is the largest and most accessible commercial sector efficiency opportunity we continue to expand the number of efficiency measures available to our customers.
 These measures help capture targeted commercial lighting opportunities through use of fluorescent, light emitting diode (LED), electronically ballasted metal halide and other efficient fixtures.

-Lewis County PUD is now offering rebates to commercial and industrial customers for the installation of energy efficient lighting in new and existing commercial and industrial facilities.
-The installations can be in the form of replacement with new fixtures or the retrofitting of existing fixtures.
+Lewis County PUD offers our commercial and industrial customers substantial incentives to promote the installation of energy efficient lighting in new and existing commercial and industrial facilities.
+The installations can be in the form of replacement with new fixtures, the retrofitting of existing fixtures, and new construction projects that exceed energy code requirements.

 - High bay fixture replacement.